A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric

-We now look at the preconditioning effectiveness of $M$.
-We observe that the $n_{c}$ in S-SPAI are bigger than those in N-SPAI for rajat04, rajat12, rajat13 and memplus.
+We next look at the preconditioning effectiveness of $M$.
+We observe that the $n_{c}$ in S-SPAI are bigger than those counterparts in N-SPAI for rajat04, rajat12, rajat13 and memplus.
 This demonstrates that SPAI is difficult to capture a good approximate sparsity pattern of $A^{-1}$ when $A$ is double irregular sparse.
-This is also confirmed by the numbers $iter$, which, except for rajat12, shows that BiCGStab converges much faster for the the double regular sparse problems than for \eqref{equation} and SPAI is considerably less effective for preconditioning double irregular sparse linear systems than it is for double regular sparse ones.
+This is also confirmed by the numbers $iter$'s, which show that BiCGStab converges much faster for the the double regular sparse problems than for \eqref{equation}, that is, SPAI is considerably less effective for preconditioning double irregular sparse linear systems than it is for double regular sparse ones.

 Finally, we compare our transformation approach with that in \cite{Jia13b}, where double irregular sparse matrices are only transformed into column regular sparse ones, which are still row irregular sparse for our test matrices.
 Therefore, SPAI is still time consuming, though its efficiency is improved greatly relative to its application to $A$ directly.
 We mention that for numerical experiments we use the same computer as that in \cite{Jia13b}.
 Precisely, for the last six larger matrices, the approach used in \cite{Jia13b} takes about half an hour to two hours to construct the $M$, while our approach here only costs about eight seconds, improvements of hundreds of times!